TC-Hewitt/MuTrigo/README.md

 as stated earlier, use tool of your choice, but ensure a decent N50 as a quality assembly is the crux of the whole procedure.
 Note that some assemblers prefer the input to be raw, uncleaned data (MaSuRCA).

 #### mapping to wild-type
-as well as te mutants, the wild-type reads should also be mapped to their assembly to ensure greater accuracy in later steps.
+as well as the mutants, the wild-type reads should also be mapped to their assembly to ensure greater accuracy in later steps.
 Again, choice of alignment software is at your discretion but BWA and samtools offer a straightforward process.
 Initially index the assembly:

 ```
 bwa index WT_assembly.fasta